harshakkkkkkkk/ROSProjects/README.md

+# ROS2 Projects
+This repository contains multiple ROS 2-based robotic applications and packages built using the Robot Operating System.
+Each project is designed to demonstrate core ROS2 concepts with the help of ```turtlesim```.

+---

+## List of projects in this repository
+1. HuntTheTurtle
+2. TurtleChase

+---

 ## ⚠️ Note to Users

 This repository includes the **core source code** for the project (main logic and functionality).
 It **does not include** full configuration files such as `setup.py`, `package.xml`, `CMakeLists.txt`, or custom message/service definitions.